Marker Logo

 Topics.
 This historical marker and monument is listed in this topic list: Military.

 Location.
 35° 2.888′ N, 82° 5.422′ W. Marker is in Inman, South Carolina, in Spartanburg County.
-Marker is at the intersection of North Main Street (State Highway 13) and Mill Street, on the right when traveling north on North Main Street.
+It is at the intersection of North Main Street (State Highway 13) and Mill Street, on the right when traveling north on North Main Street.
 Touch for map.
 Marker is in this post office area: Inman SC 29349, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
-Shiloh Methodist Church (approx. 1.6 miles away); Old Rutherford Road (approx. 4.8 miles away); Lake Bowen (approx. 5.1 miles away); Holly Springs Baptist Church (approx. 5.2 miles away); Edward Bomar (approx. 5.2 miles away); Joshua Hawkins (approx. 5.3 miles away); Mount Zion Baptist Church Cemetery (approx. 5.3 miles away); Holly Springs School (approx. 5.3 miles away); Holly Springs Rock Wall (approx. 5.3 miles away); Holly Springs (approx. 5.3 miles away).
+At least 10 other markers are within 6 miles of this marker, measured as the crow flies: Shiloh Methodist Church (approx. 1.6 miles away); Old Rutherford Road (approx. 4.8 miles away); Lake Bowen (approx. 5.1 miles away); Holly Springs Baptist Church (approx. 5.2 miles away); Edward Bomar (approx. 5.2 miles away); Joshua Hawkins (approx. 5.3 miles away); Mount Zion Baptist Church Cemetery (approx. 5.3 miles away); Holly Springs School (approx. 5.3 miles away); Holly Springs Rock Wall (approx. 5.3 miles away); Holly Springs (approx. 5.3 miles away).
 Touch for a list and map of all markers in Inman.

 Paid Advertisement